Skip to main content

 # Output as JSON

-whitebit balance spot --json
+whitebit spot balance --json

 # Pipe into jq

-whitebit balance spot --json | jq '.[] | {currency: .currency, balance: .available}'
+whitebit spot balance --json | jq '.[] | {currency: .currency, balance: .available}'

 # Dry run — preview the request without sending

-whitebit trade spot limit-order BTC_USDT buy 0.001 50000 --dry-run
+whitebit spot limit-order --market BTC_USDT --side buy --amount 0.001 --price 50000 --dry-run

 Shell completion